 Becoming physically stronger and fitter

-Don’t expect this to happen quickly; it took me a long time to get my ‘trail legs’ and even then, they would have good days and bad days (as would the rest of my body).
+Don’t expect this to happen quickly.
+It took me a long time to get my ‘trail legs’ and even then, they would have good days and bad days (as would the rest of my body).
 More interestingly, the one physical attribute I noticed improve the most was my lung capacity.

-Most certainly a highlight for me.
 There was something so satisfying about being able to spend multiple days in the woods, straight off the bat might I add, relying solely on what I could physically carry.
 This satisfaction peaked when collecting and filtering my own water and cooking my dinner after a gruelling day.

 Connecting to your own body and strengths

 Unless you just so happen to be an aggressively avid exerciser, folks leading relatively normal lives probably have no idea just how strong, capable and downright resilient their bodies are.
-Hiking the Appalachian Trail was a definite wake-up call for me and a chance to really connect with myself.
+A hike on the Appalachian Trail was a definite wake-up call for me and a chance to really connect with myself.
 I discovered that I could walk over 20 miles in a day, climb and descend thousands of feet of elevation before lunch and brave all kinds of weather; and this was with a cumbersome pack on my back.

 This realisation has undoubtedly stayed with me post-trail.
 Now that I am more connected with my own capabilities, I feel a new confidence and trust in myself.